INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 SUBMITTING AN APPLICATION FOR ACCREDITATION

-To initiate the accreditation process, you must submit an application in electronic format, indicating the preferred date for the assessment.
-Once the application is processed, your organization will be included in the external comprehensive assessment (accreditation) plan, and you will be notified accordingly.
+To initiate the accreditation process, please submit an application electronically, indicating your preferred assessment date.
+Once your application is processed, your organization will be included in the external comprehensive assessment (accreditation) plan, and you will be notified accordingly.

 RESULT